twlikol/GridViewScroll/README.md

 If you have any ideas, please let us know.

 ###Support features
-* Freeze HeaderRow and FooterRow (both only 1 row)
+* Freeze header and footer row (both only 1 row)
+* Freeze column
-* Support ASP.NET GridView pager
+* ASP.NET GridView Pager
-* Support RTL
+* RTL
 * Default scrollbar of browser

 ###Developing features
-* More freeze HeaderRow and FooterRow count
-* HeaderRow and FooterRow cell merge
+* Freeze more header and footer row
+* Cell merge for header and footer row
 * Freeze column
 * More public methods or events
 * Integrate custom modules